magic

 I’ve been in love with light and water for as long as I can remember.

 Growing up between Paris, Barbados, Ibiza, and St. Moritz, I found that same magic everywhere.
-On the ocean in Barbados—scintillating stars across the water, silver pathways that turned gold at sunset.
+On the ocean in Barbados, scintillating stars across the water, silver pathways that turned gold at sunset.
 I would swim for hours until my fingertips were like raisins, then lie in the sun, melting into everything around me, floating in a warm, peaceful void.
-In Ibiza, endless boat days spent admiring the water, watching light play across the Mediterranean.
+In Ibiza, endless boat days watching light play across the Mediterranean.
 In St. Moritz, ice particles catching light, scattering like millions of tiny stars across the snow.

-At NYU Tisch, the darkroom found me—a place where light and water create images together.
+At NYU Tisch, analogue photography found me—and the darkroom.
+Light writing itself into matter.
 Light passing through negatives.
 Water in the chemical baths.
-Magic appearing on paper.
-I changed my major to photography because I realized: I could spend all my time there, in this marriage of the two things I'd loved my whole life.
+Magic appearing—first in real life, then on film, then on paper.
+I changed my major to Photography and Imaging because I realized I could spend all my time there, in this marriage of the two things I'd loved my whole life.